-Sonja TERPSTRA: Thank you.
-As I said, unions protect workers.
-I and Minister Stitt and others in this chamber, and you, Acting President Berger, we have all come from the union movement, and we know what effective unions do and what they look like.
+Sonja TERPSTRA: As I said, unions protect workers.
+I, Minister Stitt, others in this chamber and you, Acting President Berger, have all come from the union movement, and we know what effective unions do and what they look like.
 Those opposite have come in here today and besmirched every worker who belongs to a union, rather than identifying what is going on here, which is that there is a small cohort of people who have chosen to take the wrong actions, whether they be criminal or corrupt, and our Premier has called that out.
 Our Premier back in July 2024 said: